What is antifouling? Why should I use antifouling? What happens without antifouling?

 I' ve bought a new boat.
 Do I still need to apply antifouling?

 Absolutely.
-A new boat with a GRP hull that comes directly from the shipyard has a layer of wax to protect the hull from damage.
+New boats will generally need a coat of antifouling.
+On a new boat with a GRP hull that comes directly from the shipyard has a layer of wax to protect the hull from damage.
 This must be completely removed before applying the antifouling.

 In general, all materials need to be completely grease-, dust- and moisture-free prior to applying primer and then antifouling.
 For degreasing, Super Cleaner works perfectly.
 Dirt, oil, wax and grease residues are history.
 Before you apply antifouling, you need to prime your surface.
 International Gelshield 200, a fast drying epoxide primer, is especially suitable for GFRP boats.